 When a student enrolls at a liberal arts college in the USA, they are often required to complete a specific number of general education courses to earn a bachelor’s degree.
 These foundation course requirements are a big part of a student’s undergraduate degree — typically half the credits needed to graduate — and are mandatory for most students, regardless of major.
-The question is, what exactly makes a course “general education” and why is it a necessary part of the core curriculum?
-Let’s take a closer look.
+Let’s take a closer look at these types of courses and why they are a necessary part of the core curriculum.

 What Are General Education Courses?